IBMDeveloperBNL/hlfabric-lab/README.md

 lb4 my-bc-app
 ```

 This invokes the application generator, which generates a basic LoopBack application with the name `my-bc-app`.
-Hit \<Enter> on all questions asked to accept the default values.
+Hit \<Enter\> on all questions asked to accept the default values.
 Once the application has been generated, change directory to the `my-bc-app` folder and invoke the OpenAPI generator to complete the set-up of your business service.

 ```
 cd ~/Development/blockchain/my-bc-app
 lb4 openapi --url ../hlfabric-lab-code/business-service/openapi.json --validate true
 ```

-Again, hit \<Enter> to accept all defaults.
-The second `lb4` command generates the models and controllers needed for the business service.
-They are defined in the `openapi.json` file.
-Browse to the `hlfabric-lab-code/business-service` folder to manually inspect the JSON file.
-You'll see definitions for the `ProjectPledge` asset as well as transactions like `createProjectPledge` and `transferFunds`.
+Again, hit \<Enter\> to accept the defaults.
+The `lb4` command with the `openapi` option generates the necessary models and controllers as defined in the file `openapi.json`.
+Browse to the `business-service` subfolder of `hlfabric-code` to manually inspect the JSON file.
+You'll see definitions for the `ProjectPledge` asset as well as for transactions like `createProjectPledge` and `transferFunds`.

 Finally, the skeleton for the business service can be tested by typing `npm start` (current directory should be `my-bc-app`).